gabrielsessions/ee129-proj3/README.md

-# EE 129 Project 3: An MQTT Broker
+# EE 129 Project 3: An MQTT-like Broker
 ## How to run the Broker
 1. Download [Node.js](https://nodejs.dev/en/) if you don't already have it installed.
 You can check by running `node --version`.
 The project was designed to run on Node v20.
 2. Clone the repository to your computer (or download all of the files as a zip)